ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 ```

 In the real world, controls (requirements) can be nested.
 For example, PCI-DSS
-has tree structure, within requirement 2.3 we can find 2.3.a, 2.3.b, etc.
+has a tree-like structure, within requirement 2.3, we can find 2.3.a, 2.3.b,
-Therefore, each item in `controls` list can contain a `controls` list.
+etc. Therefore, each item in `controls` list can contain a `controls` list.

-Once we have the file, we can read through the policy requirements and assess
+Once we have the initial file, we can read through the policy requirements and
-each requirement.
-For the controls we will have to identify whether it can be
+assess each requirement.
+For each control, we will have to identify whether it
-automated by SCAP.
-If yes, we should look if we already have existing XCCDF
+can be automated by SCAP.
+If so, we should look if we already have existing
-rules in our project.
+XCCDF rules in our project.

-For example, let’s say that we identified that:
+In the example below we identified that:

 * R1 can be automatically scanned by SCAP and we already have 3 existing rules
 in our repository.
 However, we want one of them to be selected only on RHEL 9,